Open Days for those interested in studying at the Faculty of Informatics MU

-Accompanying Morning Preprogram: Testing IQ - Mensa ČR
+Accompanying morning pre-program: IQ testing - Mensa ČR

 - In the lab

-- Are you interested in powerful computing, storing large volumes (PB and more), high-speed networks (40 Gbps and more), and what can you do with these technologies?
-Are you interested in high-end visualization technology, high resolution multimedia (8K) and how to transmit data?
-Are you interested in how to program and control the most powerful systems with the latest graphics cards or thousands of processes?
-Then the SITOLA laboratory is the best place to start.
+- Are you interested in powerful calculations, storage of large amounts of data (PB or more), high-speed networks (40 Gbps and more) and what can be done with such technologies?
+Interested in state-of-the-art visualization technology, high-definition (8K) multimedia, and how to transmit data?
+Are you wondering how to program and control the most powerful systems with the latest graphics cards or thousands of processes?
+Then there is a faculty laboratory for you

 - In the lab

-16:20 - expected ending.
+16:10 - supposed end.
 We look forward to your visit!

 The whole event will be recorded by a faculty photographer.

-More information and brochures to download
+More information and brochures for download

-Web with studio programs:
+Web with study programs:

 On FI without receivers ,